 by John Turney

 Like Arnie Weinmesiter a decade later, he lined up over an offensive tackle and today would be called a defensive end.
-The ends were what would not be outside linebacker in 2-point (usually) stance.
+The ends were what would not be outside linebackers in two-point (usually) stance.
 Regardless, he was a dominant player.
 According to Mel Hein, “If he hadn’t been killed, he could have been the greatest tackle who ever played football.”

 He was All-Pro in 1943 and a member of the NFL 1940s All-Decade Team as well.
-After being refused entry to the military due to his excessive size he served in United States Army from 1943–1945 and was a Second lieutenant and his unit was the 28th Infantry Division SSI in World War II.
+After being refused entry to the military due to his excessive size he served in United States Army from 1943–1945 and was a Second lieutenant and his unit was the 28th Infantry Division SSI where he was an Infantry Unit Commander, 110th Infantry Regiment, in World War II.

 Early in 1945 one of the patrols under his command did not return.
 Blozis went to search for them and he never returned from that mission.
 Blozis was killed by German machine-gun fire during the search which was part of the battle of the Black Mountain, in the Vosges Mountains near Colmar, France.